ropensci/roweb3/content/blog/2024-06-27-impact-metrics/index.en.md

 The workshop and talk was organized jointly with RenRosario R User Group and the Universidad Nacional de Rosario, that provide the venue for the event.

 > The revival of our R user group in our city was motivating to me.
 I organized a workshop.
 After that, we had another meeting, and another one planned. - Marcos Prunello

+{{< figure src = "individual-local.png" alt = "Marcos Prunello with the RenRosario meetup attendees.
+A screenshoot of Marcos's workshop material and flyer of the workshop and talk about rOpenSci" caption = "<strong>Marcos with the workshop and RenRosario's meetup attendees and material from the event</strong>">}}

 #### Community level